Yanhong95/PersonalBlog/README.md

 - 👌 Add info page to blank note when user first loading.
 - 👌 Add a fixed button for scroll to top .
-- hide left side category bar when the screen is too small
+- hide left side category bar when the screen is too small.
+- change markdown code type base on topic.

 ### Phase two: